symplator/symplator_mobile/README.md

 2. Configure Realm Sync:

  - Rename env.dist as env in the project's root directory.
- - Change variballes there with your actual Realm application values.
+ - Change variables with your actual Realm application values.

 ## Usage